-SCA proposed a real pre-tax WACC at least equal to that determined for Sydney Water, with market-based parameters updated at the time of the final decision.
+SCA's September 2008 submission proposed a real pre-tax WACC at least equal to that determined for Sydney Water, with market-based parameters updated at the time of the final decision.
 IPART determined a real pre-tax WACC of 7.5 per cent for Sydney Water in its 2008 price determination.